 Hair transplants are done to add more hair to the area of your scalp that has lost a lot of hair and become bald over a period of time.
 It takes hair from thicker parts of your scalp or other parts of your body.
 This hair is then grafted to the thinning or balding section of the scalp.

 Scalp micro-pigmentation deposits pigment into parts of your scalp with limited hair growth.
 It creates an appearance of tiny hair follicles that help thicken and restore the look of fuller hair.
 So, micro-pigmentation is essentially a tattoo on your scalp to hide balding.

-In Stage 6 of male pattern baldness, the hair on your head is thin and bald patches widen making your scalp more visible.
-The Norwood Hamilton Scale suggests that there is hair loss at the sides of the head.
+In Stage 6 of male pattern baldness, the hair on your head is thin and bald patches widen, making your scalp more visible.
+The Norwood Hamilton Scale suggests that hair loss is at the head's sides.

 While micro-pigmentation and hair transplants are an option, you can also opt for a scalp reduction procedure.
-This procedure reduces regions on your scalp with no hair and brings the hair growth regions together.
-Therefore, it is able to reduce the baldness on the head.
-In fact, this procedure can be clubbed with a hair transplant to give you a fuller-looking scalp.
+This procedure reduces regions on your scalp with no hair and brings the hair growth areas together.
+Therefore, it can reduce the baldness on the head.
+This procedure can be clubbed with a hair transplant to give you a fuller-looking scalp.

-If you still want a hairy head, don't worry, we've got you covered.
-Wearing a wig made of hair colour and hair texture that resembles your hair is a good way to hide male pattern baldness.
+If you still want a fuzzy head, don't worry; we've got you covered.
+Wearing a wig made of hair colour and hair texture that resembles your hair is an excellent way to hide male pattern baldness.

-Don't turn a blind eye to hair loss, a wider forehead and hair thinning.
-Hair loss is common and inevitable and so is balding.
-If the men in your family have a history of balding, ie if balding is genetic and it runs in your family, it is best that you take note and act upon hair loss.
+Don't turn a blind eye to hair loss, a wider forehead, and hair thinning.
+Hair loss is common and inevitable, and so is balding.
+If the men in your family have a history of balding, i.e., if balding is genetic and runs in your family, it is best to take note and act upon hair loss.